ocsmit/canoclass/DOCS/README.md

 All index functions are stored in `canopy_foss.indicies.py`

+The main focus will be on utilizing RGB index calculations as opposed to the standard nir band vegetation calculations that are standard.
+This is due to the wider availabilty of 3 band NAIP imagery as most 4 band (RGB + NIR ) NAIP imagery is not accessable without paying.

 **ARVI:**

 * SSD computation time: 1.45 seconds per calculation or approx. 1:35 hours